Watch Ed Sheeran sing 'Lego House' outside a Lego shop in Minnesota

 Sheeran’s latest stop saw him help out at the Mall Of America yesterday (August 12) to work as a “brick specialist”.

-During his shift, he assisted customers, signed autographs and performed his 2011 hit ‘Lego House’ with his acoustic guitar.
+During his shift, he assisted customers, signed autographs and performed his 2011 hit ‘Lego House’ with his acoustic guitar outside the store.
 Find footage of the impromptu gig below.

 @nicole.este